roboscienceorg/book/source/Electrical/ElectricalTerms.rst

 **Voltage** is the electrical pressure in the circuit.
 If we use a water pipe as an
 analogy, you can think of water pressure in the pipe as the voltage.
-The electrical pressure is measured in Volts.
-The symbol used in computation is :math:`v`. **Current** is the flow of electrons along a conductor.
+The electrical pressure is measured in :index:`Volts`.
+The symbol used in computation is :math:`v`. :index:`Current` is the flow of electrons along a conductor.
 Again, using the water pipe analogy, think of water flow in a pipe.
 The current flow is measured in Amps and the symbol used is :math:`i`.
 **Resistance** is the measure of the difficulty to pass an electric current through that element.
 It is denoted by :math:`R` and measured in units of Ohms.
-The power in an electrical circuit is measured in Watts and Watts = Volts * Amps.
+The power in an electrical circuit is measured in :index:`Watts` and Watts = Volts * Amps.
 About 770 Watts makes up one horsepower.
 The fundamental components are given in :numref:`fig:resistor`, :numref:`fig:capacitor`, :numref:`fig:inductor`.